Gino Bartali: Professional career

 Bartali won a stage of the 1935 Giro d'Italia and was King of the Mountains, the first of seven times he won the title in the Giro.
 He was 20.
 In 1936, before he turned 22, he won the Giro and the Giro di Lombardia, although his season was marred when his brother, Giulio, died in a racing accident on 14 June.
 Bartali came close to giving up cycling.

-He was persuaded to return and in 1937 won the Giro again.
+He was persuaded to return and, in 1937, won the Giro again.
 His reputation outside Italy was that he was yet another Italian who could not ride well outside his country.
 There was some truth in the claim.
 The writer Tim Hilton said: "Bartali was essentially an Italian cyclist, a champion who rode within sight of his own people, and was uneasy when the Tour de France travelled north of Paris.
 He never disputed the northern classics."

 Stung by the claim, he rode the Tour de France in 1937.
 He got off to a bad start, losing more than eight minutes by the third stage and more than ten by the Ballon d'Alsace, a mountain in the Vosges.
 He took the leader's jersey in Grenoble, with a 1m 14s lead.
-Later in the race, he and two helpers, Jules Rossi and Francesco Camusso, while crossing a wooden bridge over the river Colau, Rossi skidded, causin Bartali to ride into a parapet and falling into the river.
+Later in the race, he and two helpers, Jules Rossi and Francesco Camusso, while crossing a wooden bridge over the river Colau, Rossi skidded, causing Bartali to ride into a parapet and fall into the river.

 Roger Lapébie wrote: "In the valley that leads to Briançon, I saw the accident to the maillot jaune, Bartali.
 The narrow and bumpy road ran along the foot of a rock.
-Suddenly Rossi, who was leading, took a bend badly, braked and his back wheel hit the parapet of a bridge.
+Suddenly, Rossi, who was leading, took a bend badly, braked and his back wheel hit the parapet of a bridge.
 Bartali, who was beside Rossi, couldn't get clear and I saw him fall over the bridge and into the little river three metres below."
 Camusso pulled him out.
-Bartali was cut to his arm and knee and had trouble breathing because of a blow to the chest.
+Bartali was cut on his arm and knee and had trouble breathing because of a blow to the chest.
 He rode on to the end of the day, often pushed by his helpers.
 He finished 10 minutes behind the rest but kept his lead.

 He got through the Alps, by then having lost his jersey, and retired in Marseille.
 In one account, before he dropped out, he notified the organiser, Henri Desgrange, who said: "You are the first rider to come to see me before dropping out.
 You're a good man [un brave garçon], Gino.
 We'll see each other again next year and you'll win."
 However, Bartali later claimed that the Italian Cycling Federation forced him to withdraw, perhaps because of his political opposition to Benito Mussolini's Fascist regime.
 “When the doctor didn’t want me to race, ‘they’ made me race; when I should have withdrawn, they made me continue; when, after the four difficult stages, I was getting better, they sent me home,” he said.